Cecilia Eusepi: Life

-Cecilia Eusepi was born in Monte Romano on 17 February 1910 as the last of eleven children to Paulina Mannucci; her brother Vincenzo was called for service during World War I. Eusepi received her baptism on 26 February from the archpriest Ugo Fulignoli.
+Cecilia Eusepi was born in Monte Romano on 17 February 1910.

+She was the last of eleven children to Paulina Mannucci; her brother Vincenzo was called for service during World War I. Eusepi received her baptism on 26 February from the archpriest Ugo Fulignoli.
 Her father died in April 1910 after ill health and on his deathbed entrusted his widow and children to his brother-in-law Filippo Mannucci.
 On 6 January 1915 she was taken to a small farm called "La Massa" just off from Nepi with her mother and siblings in the care of her maternal uncle.
 She received her Confirmation on 27 May 1917 from Bishop Luigi Olivares and her First Communion on 2 October 1917.

 Eusepi was sent to a convent school (close to a Servite convent) on 5 September 1916 and later in 1922 she joined the Servite Order as a secular member.
 The Cistercian nuns oversaw her education while at this convent school from 1916 until 1923 and in 1922 she became part of Catholic Action.
 On 14 February 1922 she received the scapular at the San Tolomeo ai Servi church and assumed the name of "Maria Angela".
 In 1923 she received permission from the local bishop to join the order as a postulant despite her uncle and mother's objections.
 Eusepi studied in Rome as well as in Pistoia and Zara.
 From 1923 to 1926 she was among the Servite nuns in Pistoia but had to leave and go home due to tuberculosis which she was diagnosed with in summer 1926.
 The girl had also hoped to join the missions but her poor health prevented her from doing so and she returned home to Nepi on 23 October 1926.

 During her final illness her religious practice was a comfort to members of the Catholic Action movement as well as seminarians and priests often visited her and sometimes asked her for her opinion on their homilies and other things.
 It was then that she met the Servite priest Gabriele M. Roschini who became her confessor and spiritual director and who instructed her to keep a journal; she started this on 29 May 1927 and ended entries on 12 September 1928 weeks before her death.

-Eusepi died from tuberculosis on the night of 1 October 1928 singing songs to the Madonna on the date that she had predicted she would die after having a dream about Thérèse of Lisieux.
+Eusepi died from tuberculosis on the night of 1 October 1928, reportedly singing songs to the Madonna on the date that she had predicted she would die after having a dream about Thérèse of Lisieux.
 On 16 March 1944 her remains were relocated to the San Tolmeo ai Servi church.